-Studies have shown that when you invest and support women, everyone benefits, and that was our intention, that RoHo would have far reaching benefits for communities in which we work.
+Studies have shown that when you invest and support women, everyone benefits.
+We wanted RoHo to have huge benefits for the communities in which we work, which is why we focus many of our efforts on working with women and supporting girls.
 Our scholarship program for example, is currently sending over 12 girls to quality schools.
 And investing in girls has far flung impact:

 According to the Malala Fund, Girls’ education strengthens economies and creates jobs, with potential to add up to $12 trillion to global growth.